 How we can help

 For details on our testing methodology and deliverables, see our penetration testing service page.
-If your platform has not been tested by someone who understands these systems from the inside, contact us to scope an assessment.
+If your platform has not been tested by people who understand these systems from the inside, contact us to scope an assessment.